 - Lack of menstruation 2 ½ years or more after initial breast development

-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
 Your child's milestones and growth record will be reviewed.
-An x-ray of the left wrist bones will be taken to assess bone age.
-This will help to assess if bone development is normal for your child’s current level of pubertal development.
+This may be enough to make the diagnosis.

-Your child’s height, weight, and sexual development will continue to be monitored.
-This will help determine if any treatment has been effective.
+Most children do not need treatment.
+The child’s height, weight, and sexual development will continue to be monitored.

 Family Doctor—The American Academy of Family Physicians http://familydoctor.org

 Healthy Children—American Academy of Pediatrics http://www.healthychildren.org

 About Kids Health—The Hospital for Sick Children http://www.aboutkidshealth.ca

 Arrigo T, Rulli I, et al. Pubertal development in cystic fibrosis: an overview.
 J Pediatr Endocrinol Metab.
 2003 Mar;16 Suppl 2:267-270.

 Delayed puberty.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/teen/sexual%5Fhealth/changing%5Fbody/delayed%5Fpuberty.html.
 Accessed December 15, 2020.